antcho92/dojobites/README.md

 coding dojo project for finding where to eat lunch with friends

 functionalities to implement:
-1. list of lunch options near codingdojo
+1. list of lunch options near codingdojo - done
 2. voting ability for users (with random option)
-3. message board
+3. message board, need to link to date
-4. option information hover
+4. option information hover (stetch)
 5. my profile/history page (stretch goal)
-6. calendar view
+6. calendar view (stretch)
 7. sort by distance from codingdojo
 8. add embed functionality from Google maps API
 9. add rating/description from API (yelp or Google)